-- Relevance to project – Up to 300 characters
+- Relevance to project – (Limit 300 characters with spacing)

-- Selected artists will receive a 2017 Conference Pass and an honorarium.
-The amount of the honorarium will be in the range of $300- $500 to be determined through NCECA’s budgeting process in summer 2016.
+- Selected artists will receive a 2018 conference registration, NCECA membership for the 2018 calendar year, and an honorarium.
+The amount of the honorarium will be in the range of $300- $500 to be determined through NCECA’s budgeting process in summer 2017.
 This fee will be all-inclusive and meant to aid in the purchasing of materials for the work, and in shipping work and materials to and from the conference site.
 No additional payments or reimbursements will be available through NCECA to support travel, lodging, food or other expenses.

 - Artists will be responsible for providing their own tools and equipment required for the production of their works.
 NCECA will not be held responsible for any loss or damage of tools or equipment that artists bring into the space.

-- Artists will be responsible for all shipping costs and ensuring all their materials are available for the installation to begin at 9am on Tuesday, March 21st.
-Artists shipping directly to and from the Oregon Convention Center will make arrangements with NCECA staff, and may incur an additional fee in the event that conference center staff are required to sign for materials received prior to artists’ arrival.
+- Artists will be responsible for all shipping costs and ensuring all their materials are available for the installation to begin at 9am on Tuesday, March 13th.
+Artists shipping directly to and from the David L Lawrence Convention Center will make arrangements with NCECA staff, and may incur an additional fee in the event that conference center staff are required to sign for materials received prior to artists’ arrival.

 - Artists’ honoraria will be paid following the conference.
 Payment will be dependent on spaces being left in clean condition, without debris, or leftover materials of any kind.
 There should be no evidence of the piece remaining in any form.
 Plastic sheeting will be available for the floor, and the spaces will be clearly delineated.

-- All proposals should follow all rules and regulations set forth by the Oregon Convention Center included at the end of this call
+- All proposals should follow all rules and regulations set forth by the David L Lawrence Convention Center included at the end of this call

 - A small team of volunteers (4-6) will be on hand to assist artists with install, de-install, and throughout the week; however, artists are responsible for arranging their own assistants to ensure the timely installation and de-installation of their own works.

-- All installation arrangements and protocols are subject to approval by Projects Space: Future Flux coordinators to insure no building or safety codes are in violation.
+- All installation arrangements and protocols are subject to approval by Projects Space: CrossCurrents: Clay and Culture coordinators to insure no building or safety codes are in violation.
 This is for everyone’s security and is to help everyone make sure nothing is being overlooked that might cause potential problems.
 Please consider this a safety step and not content scrutiny as once your proposal is accepted, the content is supported as you have outlined and is not in question.

-- Projects Space will be open to the public Tuesday evening for the reception followed by regular hours of 9am-6pm Wednesday-Friday.
+- Projects Space will be open to the public Tuesday evening for the reception followed by regular hours of 9am-6pm Wednesday/Thursday and Friday 8:30am-4:30pm.
 All proposals should consider that the artists are asked to be in their spaces during these times, either working on the creation of their works, the changing of their works, or the performing of their works.

 PARKING: Parking on the loading dock or inside the Center (except for loading or unloading) is prohibited; violators will be ticketed and/or towed at owner’s expense.